dylanirlbeck/tailwind-ppx/README.md

 to optimize the validation performance.
 If you're using a version control system, you don't need to check it in.

-Have feature requests?
-Feel free to [open an issue](https://github.com/dylanirlbeck/tailwind-ppx/issues)!

 ## Configuration

 ### -path